spacetelescope/jwst/docs/jwst/pathloss/description.rst

 The algorithm simply calculates the correction for each column by interpolating along the Pupil Wheel position dimension of the reference file using linear interpolation.
-The 1-d vector of correction vs. column number is attached to the science data in the PS extension, and can be obtained from the ImageModel using the .pathloss_pointsource attribute.
+The 1-d vector of correction vs. column number is attached to the science data in the PATHLOSS_POINTSOURCE extension, and can be obtained from the ImageModel using the .pathloss_pointsource attribute.
 This is a vector of length 2048 which gives the correction to be applied to each column of the science data, in the sense that the correction should be divided into the data to correct it.